8thwall/engine/README.md

 - Sky Effects
 - Absolute Scale

-The engine binary does not include:
+The 8th Wall engine binary does not include:

 - Source code access
 - The ability to modify or recompile the engine